 This system calculates taxes on the basis of a property’s per-unit price of its built-up area.
-The price is evaluated based on the expected returns of the property as per its usage, location and land price.
-This value is then multiplied with the built-up area, which gives its ultimate tax valuation.
-Several municipal authorities in India, such as Delhi, Hyderabad, Bengaluru, Patna and Kolkata, follow this method.
+The price is evaluated based on the expected returns of the property as per its usage, location, and land price.
+This value is then multiplied by the built-up area, which gives its ultimate tax valuation.
+Several municipal authorities in India, such as Delhi, Hyderabad, Bengaluru, Patna, and Kolkata, follow this method.

 Under this system, property tax is derived as a percentage of the market value of a property.
 The government decides this market value based on the locality of a given property.
 This valuation system is followed in Mumbai.

 As per this system, tax is calculated on the rental value of a property.
 This valuation is based on the location, size, and condition of a property.
 It also takes into account the property’s proximity to landmarks and other relevant amenities.
 Chennai and parts of Hyderabad use this system to determine property tax.